jupytercalpoly/jupyterlab-tabular-data-editor/MODEL_CHANGES.md

 <img width="538" alt="column-added" src="https://user-images.githubusercontent.com/52261474/89232652-b8c8c000-d59c-11ea-843d-327429b943aa.PNG">

 We'll cover why the 3 is negative.
-But first, notice that when the datgrid asks for what is in, say, row 0 column 2, our function passes on to the `DSVModel`'s `data` method the question "what is in row 0 _column 1_.
+First, notice that when the datgrid asks for what is in, say, row 0 column 2, our function passes on to the `DSVModel`'s `data` method the question "what is in row 0 _column 1_".
+This `data` method then returns the exact value that was in row 0 column 1 before the change.
 But what about if the grid asks for a value in the B column?
 Here is where the negative comes in.
 We can add a little `if` statement to our `data` function.

 ```
 const row = rowMap[row];